| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 in the previous subsection, run:

-To modify an existing record use command ‘--modify’ (‘-m’).
-The record is identified via ‘--authid’ option.
-The fields to be changed are given with the following options:
+To modify an existing record use the ‘--modify’ (‘-m’) option.
+The record is identified via the ‘--authid’ option.
+The following options supply the changed values:

-For example, the following command sets new configuration file name for the user ‘smith’:
+For example, the following command changes the name of configuration file for the user ‘smith’:

 Create the database.